 Our partners are offering eligible landowners a free woods walk with a professional forester or wildlife biologist, who can make recommendations for activities on your land that can help you protect water quality, improve wildlife habitat, and meet your goals for your forest.
 They may even be able to help you access funding to support work on your land.

 As environmental changes are happening around us, the increased risk of forest fire has become a threat to many private woodland owners.
-To help reduce the risk of wildfire on your land, funding is available for eligible landowners to preform management activities by thinning trees, pruning dead branches, doing controlled burns, and reducing fuels to make the forest healthier and less likely to be severely impacted by wildfire.
+To help reduce the risk of wildfire on your land, funding is available for eligible landowners to perform management activities by thinning trees, pruning dead branches, doing controlled burns, and reducing fuels to make the forest healthier and less likely to be severely impacted by wildfire.

 Looking for more information on how you can get involved?